Integrating the advantages of two single-pixel imaging schemes via holographic projection in ghost-imaging systems

-Figure~\ref{01GIName} presents the abbreviations for various thermal light GI schemes and holographic projection GI schemes, along with the sources of their corresponding RSs and TSs.
-The sources of RSs and TSs are illustrated in Figs.~\ref{01GIName}(a) and \ref{01GIName}(b), respectively.
-At the thermal light case, the speckle pattern is originated from the free diffraction of random phase of thermal source.
-What's more, by meaning of Gerchberg–Saxton (GS) algorithm~\cite{Gerchberg1976A}, reconstruction pattern in the holographic projection case can be realized by computer-generated holograms (CGH) for artificially designed target pattern (TP)~\cite{Raymond2024Holography}.
-Here, Sim-SP and Sim-RP in Fig.~\ref{01GIName}(a) are the speckle pattern and the reconstruction pattern, respectively, by numerical simulation via the HF principle.
-Besides, Exp-SP and Exp-RP in Fig.~\ref{01GIName}(a) are the experimental signals, corresponding to simulated signals Sim-SP and Sim-RP, respectively.
-What's more, Sim-BD1, Sim-BD2, Exp-BD1 and Exp-BD2 in Fig.~\ref{01GIName}(b) are TSs (or bucket detection signals) after detected object inserted, which correspond to those RSs, Sim-SP, Sim-RP, Exp-SP and Exp-RP, respectively.
+Figure~\ref{01GIName} presents the abbreviations for various thermal light GI schemes and holographic projection GI schemes, along with the correlated sources of their corresponding RS and TS.
+The sources of RS and TS are illustrated in Figs.~\ref{01GIName}(a) and \ref{01GIName}(b), respectively.
+In the thermal light case, the speckle pattern originates from the free diffraction of a random phase of thermal source.
+What's more, according to the GS algorithm, the reconstruction pattern detected by CCD camera in the holographic projection case can be realized by the free-diffraction of CGH loaded by SLM for artificially designed target pattern (TP)~\cite{Raymond2024Holography}.
+Here, Sim-SP and Sim-RP in Fig.~\ref{01GIName}(a) are the speckle pattern and the reconstruction pattern, respectively, by numerical simulation using the HF principle.
+Besides, Exp-SP and Exp-RP in Fig.~\ref{01GIName}(a) are experimental signals, corresponding to simulated signals Sim-SP and Sim-RP, respectively.
+What's more, Sim-BD1, Sim-BD2, Exp-BD1 and Exp-BD2 in Fig.~\ref{01GIName}(b) are TS after detected object inserted, corresponding to those RS, Sim-SP, Sim-RP, Exp-SP and Exp-RP, respectively.